jamesheald/COIN/README.md

 cuesExist                                 % does the experiment have sensory cues or not (set later based on q)?
-T                                         % total number of trials (set later based on the length of x) trials                                    % trials to simulate (set to 1:T later if empty) observeY                                  % is the state feedback observed or not on each trial (set later based on x) eraserTrials                              % trials on which to overwrite context probabilities with stationary probabilities
+T                                         % total number of trials (set later based on the length of x) trials                                    % trials to simulate (set to 1:T later if empty) observeY                                  % is the state feedback observed or not on each trial (set later based on x)? eraserTrials                              % trials on which to overwrite context probabilities with stationary probabilities

 % measured adaptation data